jakels/GBG_SicknSlick/README.md

 # Sick n' Slick - GreyBird Group Website Deployment
-This repo is hosting the website for sicknslick.co.uk & sicknslick.com
+This repo is hosting the website for sicknslick.co.uk & sicknslick.com, this repo / website is owned by GreyBird Group under the direction and managment of myself.

-### Root folder for the website.
-This folder contains bootstrap_assets, implementation & unique assets;
+### /GBG_SickNSlick/
         -"bootstrap_assets" is for assets relating to the bootstrap framework -"implementation" is the folder for our HTML file structure -"unqiue_assets" is for assets specifically created for this website such as custom JS, CSS & images.